tweag/chainsail/docs/deployment.md

 terraform apply
 ```

-### 2. Provision the kubernetes cluster
+### 2. Provision the Kubernetes cluster

-With the base Google Cloud environment created, we can now provision the kubernetes cluster.
+With the base Google Cloud environment created, we can now provision the Kubernetes cluster.
 This step creates things like k8s service accounts and the k8s secrets required to run chainsail.

 ```bash
 cd ./terraform/clusters/dev